antontkv/tmux-appimage/README.md

 `create_appimage.sh` script can generate AppImage for any version of tmux (at least recent, I didn't test many old versions).
 The first argument to the script should be version number from the [release page of tmux](https://github.com/tmux/tmux/releases).
 The second argument is optional and needed for the release candidate version of tmux.
 Sometimes they have a number at the end, for example, 3.3-rc2.
 This second argument for such a number.

-Also, `create_appimage.sh` can create AppImage from the latest commit in master brunch of [tmux repository](https://github.com/tmux/tmux).
+Also, `create_appimage.sh` can create AppImage from the latest commit in master branch of [tmux repository](https://github.com/tmux/tmux).
 For that, pass `master` as the first argument for the script.

 Docker needs to be installed on the system.